 Allie Culver is originally from New York.
 She is co-mentored by Shannon Davis at USC.
 She is an SPARC awardee & a Kathryn Hinnant-Johnson Fellow .
 Her doctoral studies comprise studies in pituitary development and the role of chromatin regulators in autism spectrum disorders.

 Mikayla McCord is originally from Duncansville, PA.
-She is a senior Biological Sciences undergraduate student at USC.
+She graduated May 2020 with a degree in Biological Sciences at USC.
 She is a Magellan Scholar and an Irene & Eric Simon Brain Research Fellow.
-Her work relates to the maternal immune activation and autism.
+Her work within the lab relates to the maternal immune activation and autism.
 Mikayla will be attending Penn State College of Medicine to receive her PhD in Neuroscience.

 Collin Cheatle is originally from Charleston, SC.
 Collin is a senior at USC majoring in Biology and double minoring in Neuroscience and Spanish.
 He hopes to attend medical school and become a doctor.
 In the lab, his work relates to chromatin regulators and autism.